 After living here for over 23 years, I find that tropical disease is not a major issue, at least in our area.
 But yes, travelers do have to pay attention.
 There is professional information available online from the CDC.
 We do try to keep tabs on what is going on locally and can probably give more site specific updates.

 Most of our guests do NOT take any prophylactic for malaria.
 We have not had any malaria on the peninsula for quite some time and it was never a major problem.
 Please check for yourselves, but I am led to believe that the mosquito that carries this disease only flies 1 km in its lifetime, so we are relatively safe even if there is an issue in the populated town of Puerto Jimenez, ~8 kilometer from us.

 Dengue is another concern.
-We have had minor outbreaks in and around Puerto Jimenez in recent years but the diurnal mosquito that carries this disease, as well as Zika and Chikungunya, apparently flies no more than 500 meters (normally just over 100 meters) in its lifetime.
+We did have some minor outbreaks in and around Puerto Jimenez years ago but have not experienced any for about 8 years.
+The diurnal mosquito that carries this disease, as well as Zika and Chikungunya, apparently flies no more than 500 meters (normally just over 100 meters) in its lifetime.
 There are few dwelling within this range from the lodge.
 None of these diseases have been in Dos Brazos in the recent past.
 Regardless, if there are mosquitos around, it is a good idea to protect yourself with repellant.